certik/math_notes/04-lie-groups.md

 ## Lie Algebra

-Lie algebra for a Lie group that is a topologically closed subgroup of GL(n,
-R) is defined by:
+Lie algebra $g$ for a Lie group $G$ that is a topologically closed subgroup of GL(n, R) is defined by:
 $$
 g = \{X: \exp(t X) \in G \quad \forall t \in \mathbb{R}\}\,.
 $$